 Face milling is compatible with horizontal and vertical spindle machines, while peripheral milling can only occur on horizontal spindle machines.

 A CNC milling operation is a delicate business only a professional should undertake.
-At Xi, we focus on part quality, guaranteeing the production of custom-milled parts crafted with precision and characterized by enhanced performance quality.
+At XC Machining, we focus on part quality, guaranteeing the production of custom-milled parts crafted with precision and characterized by enhanced performance quality.

 Experience how we differ from others by trusting a custom CNC face milling operations for your project.
 Contact us today for custom-milled parts, and let us turn your idea into reality.